JulianKarrer/moleculardynamics/README.md

 Try compiling and running for both `debug` and `release` configurations.
 Don't forget to switch between them when testing code or running production simulations.

-### Compiling in the command line
+### Compiling from the command line

 The command line (terminal) may look daunting at first, but it has the advantage of being the same across all UNIX platforms, and does not depend on a specific IDE.
-The standard CMake workflow is to create a `builddir/` directory which will contain all the build files.
+The standard Meson workflow is to create a `builddir/` directory which will contain all the build files.
 To do that, and compile your project, run:

 ```bash